jiedo/brc20-proposals/bp08-module-swap-refund/proposal.md

 * Bitcoin Mainnet

-Before processing any BRC-20 events at block height **932,888**, first transfer all 23 types of BRC-20 assets from address `6a208cbc2ac9896cac98d304aa42f43b98208ce8ae31c25e48d84ee852834a1a8066` to the module deployer address:
+Before processing any BRC-20 events at block height **932,888**, first transfer all types of BRC-20 assets (currently 23 types) from address
+`6a208cbc2ac9896cac98d304aa42f43b98208ce8ae31c25e48d84ee852834a1a8066`
+to the module deployer address:
 `bc1qrj03km5h9ag24cpynyn3l5tvny9cyd0x0le42u`.

 * Bitcoin Signet

-Before processing any BRC-20 events at block height **283,888**, first transfer all 4 types of BRC-20 assets from address `6a2031152ea2364a6dbaab9013be8d656a34256d7e89f0c30714bbb04a9d85e63e5b` to the module deployer address:
+Before processing any BRC-20 events at block height **283,888**, first transfer all types of BRC-20 assets (currently 4 types) from address
+`6a2031152ea2364a6dbaab9013be8d656a34256d7e89f0c30714bbb04a9d85e63e5b`
+to the module deployer address:
 `tb1qkrewl9zclku2qngth52eezdyrwmjpcspttdypa`.